Raven's Progressive Matrices

 Raven's Progressive Matrices (often referred to simply as Raven's Matrices) or RPM is a non-verbal test typically used to measure general human intelligence and abstract reasoning and is regarded as a non-verbal estimate of fluid intelligence.
 It is one of the most common tests administered to both groups and individuals ranging from 5-year-olds to the elderly.
 It comprises 60 multiple choice questions, listed in order of increasing difficulty.
-This format is designed to measure the test taker's reasoning ability, the eductive ("meaning-making") component of Spearman's g (g is often referred to as general intelligence).
+This format is designed to measure the test taker's reasoning ability, the eductive ("meaning-making") component of Charles Spearman's g (g is often referred to as general intelligence).

-The tests were originally developed by John C. Raven in 1936.
+The tests were originally developed by John C. Raven and Lionel Penrose in 1936.
 In each test item, the subject is asked to identify the missing element that completes a pattern.
 Many patterns are presented in the form of a 6×6, 4×4, 3×3, or 2×2 matrix, giving the test its name.